 Common anti-wrinkle cream ingredients The effectiveness of anti-wrinkle creams depends in part on the active ingredients.
 Here are some common ingredients that may result in slight to modest improvements in wrinkles.

 Tea extracts.
-Green, black and oolong tea contain compounds with antioxidant and anti-inflammatory properties.
-Green tea extracts are the ones most commonly found in wrinkle creams.
+Black, Green and oolong teas have compounds with antioxidant and anti-inflammatory properties.
+Green tea extracts are the extracts commonly found in many wrinkle creams today.

 Retinol.
 Retinol is a vitamin A compound and is the first antioxidant to be widely used in nonprescription wrinkle creams.
-Antioxidants are substances that neutralize free radicals — unstable oxygen molecules that break down skin cells and cause wrinkles.
-Retinol is less potent than the vitamin A derivative tretinoin, a prescription topical treatment approved by the Food and Drug Administration (FDA) for treating wrinkles.
-Avoid vitamin A derivatives if you're pregnant or may become pregnant because they increase the risk of birth defects.
+Antioxidants are substances that work to neutralize free radicals.
+These unstable oxygen molecules break down skin cells and cause your wrinkles.
+Retinol is much less powerful than the vitamin A derivative tretinoin, a prescription topical treatment approved by the Food and Drug Administration (FDA) for treating wrinkles.
+It's a good idea to avoid using vitamin A derivatives if you're pregnant or may become pregnant because they increase the risk of birth defects.

 Alpha Hydroxy Acids

-The purpose of alpha hydroxyl acids in your wrinkle cream is to provide exfoliation that will rid your complexion of the dead skin cells on the surface.
+The purpose of using alpha hydroxyl acids in any wrinkle cream is to provide exfoliation that will help rid your face of the dead skin cells.
 This process will also encourage the growth of new skin that is smoother and more evenly pigmented.
 The important thing to keep in mind is that any wrinkle cream that contains alpha hydroxyl acid will make your skin much more susceptible to sun exposure.
 Make sure that if you use an alpha hydroxyl product, you always wear sunscreen, even up to a week after you stop using the substance.
 This will help you to prevent seriously damaging sun exposure while you are fighting those wrinkles.

 Coenzyme Q10.
-Coenzyme Q10 is a nutrient that helps regulate energy production in cells.
-Some studies have shown reduction in fine wrinkles around the eyes with no side effects.
-Other studies show that application before sun exposure protects against sun damage.
+Coenzyme Q10 is a nutrient that helps to regulate energy production in cells.
+A few studies have shown some reduction in fine wrinkles around the eyes with no side effects.
+Other studies show that a thorough application before sun exposure protects against sun damage also.

 Copper peptides.
 Copper is a trace element found in every cell.
 In products applied to the skin, it's combined with small protein fragments called peptides.
 Copper peptides enhance wound healing.
 They also stimulate production of collagen and may enhance the action of antioxidants.